Data Centers in Hanoi

 The energy landscape in Hanoi is characterized by a stable industrial grid that supports the city’s growing manufacturing and technology sectors.

 Average Cost Of Power: Industrial electricity ranges from $0.07 to $0.10/kWh as of December 2025.
-This rate structure allows for predictable operational expenses, which is a significant advantage for high-density colocation requirements.
+This rate structure allows for predictable operational expenses, which is a significant advantage for high-density colocation requirements compared to higher-cost regional peers.
+The power mix consists of 44% renewable and 56% fossil fuel sources.

 Market Access, Business & Tax Climate

-Hanoi provides a stable environment for businesses looking to capture the northern Vietnamese market.
+Hanoi provides a stable environment for businesses looking to capture the northern Vietnamese market while maintaining proximity to central government authorities.

 Proximity To Key Business Districts: Facilities are strategically placed near the Cau Giay and Duy Tan districts.
-These areas host a high concentration of technology firms and government agencies, making physical proximity vital for hands-on maintenance and low-latency local loops.
+These areas host a high concentration of technology firms and government agencies, making physical proximity vital for hands-on maintenance and low-latency local loops as of December 2025.

-Regional Market Reach: Hanoi is the primary hub for Northern Vietnam, serving a massive population base and acting as a secondary redundancy site for operations based in Ho Chi Minh City.
+Regional Market Reach: Hanoi is the primary hub for Northern Vietnam, serving a massive population base.
+It also acts as a secondary redundancy site for operations primarily based in Ho Chi Minh City, providing geographic diversity for national deployments.

-Tax Advantage For Data Centers: While specialized data center incentives are currently absent, the general business environment is stable for long-term investments.
-Standard corporate tax structures apply, and the lack of specific incentives is balanced by lower operational costs in the region.
+Tax Advantage For Data Centers: While specialized data center incentives are currently absent, the general business environment is stable for long-term technology investments.
+Standard corporate tax structures apply, and the lack of specific incentives is balanced by lower operational and labor costs in the region as of December 2025.

 Natural Disaster Risk